Univers42/minitalk/README.md

 - `system overload` : heavy system load can introduce delays or also crash
 - `process scheduling`: OS scheduling can introduce scheduling and cause the signal loss
 - `signal loss` : signal can still be lost in extreme conditions, no matter what we intend to do it's impossible to get 100% reliablility.
+- `limit capacity size of arguments` arguments can barely hold 150000 bytes of characters in its content. we would need more to redirect into the stdin and read it but the subject force us to use the command line arguments so we are limited here.
 ### COMMON SOLUTIONS OF OPTIMIZATIONS

 using `volatile sig_atomic_t` for the signal flag